Last Updated on

 You can have it all with great home page content and search engine appeal.

-- A great example of serving both your readers and the search engines with your home page content is the site 37 Signals.
+- A great example of serving both your readers and the search engines with your home page content is the site 37 Signals (now Basecamp.)
 These folks do it right.
 You’ll find that on the top part of the screen, 37 Signals funnels users into the different types of products they offer.
 (They follow up with a lot of copy on their site geared towards these distinct users).
 Then below that, they’ve fantastic content written for all users, with social proof, etc.

 - You can have the best of both worlds on your home page: quality content targeted to your readers and still achieving good search engine positions, if you make sure that the ranking-oriented copy is good, solid value-added content.
 It won’t work for anyone if it’s simply “fluff” for the search engines.